 The Rise of The Trainer

-The increasing popularity of the trainer is looking truly unstoppable at the moment, with the industry apparently worth somewhere in the region of $50 million a year and growing all the time.
+The increasing popularity of the trainer is looking truly unstoppable at the moment.
 The humble trainer has come a long way from its simple beginnings, and the market for the versatile footwear shows no signs of waning anytime soon.

-The durable and relatively cheap vulcanised rubber, made possible by the technological advances of the industrial revolution, was the material that made the sole of the plimsoll, attached to a canvas or leather upper and it’s a design which is relatively unchanged today in modern trainers.
+The durable and relatively cheap vulcanised rubber, made possible by the technological advances of the industrial revolution, was the material that made the sole of the plimsoll.
+Attached to a canvas or leather upper, it’s a design that is relatively unchanged in today’s trainer fashion.

 Today, the trainer is utterly ubiquitous, trainers are worn by children, men and women from all walks of life and of all social status.
 In fact, to many, trainers have ascended far above a simple piece of footwear, millions of us see our trainers as a symbol of status, power and affiliation to a particular way of life.

-Brands like Vans have heavy links in skate culture, the likes of Adidas and Nike are entrenched in to Hip Hop.
-But in recent years, high-end brands have got in on the trainer market too, with the likes of Chanel, Prada and Alexander McQueen all getting in on the act.
+Brands like Vans have heavy links in skate culture, while the likes of Adidas and Nike are entrenched in Hip Hop.
+In recent years, high end brands have got in on the trainer market too, with the likes of Chanel, Prada and Alexander McQueen all getting in on the act.

-- The Best White Trainers: Common Projects, Stan Smiths, Garment Project
+- White Trainers – Common Projects, Stan Smiths, Garment Project

 On That Note